 20/03/26

-Sometimes while I speak, I notice I can’t see my own lips because I have looked to find my words.
-My eyes mistake themselves for lips, accidentally seeing words before their conjuring by chasing the end.
-And words begin to travel in a straight line, following each other consecutively towards me, who’s already at the end of the sentence.
-Because I’m above, with my eyes stamping full stops between each word, to assign a definitive destination for when they arrive.
-The word however does not end at the full stop, rather my eyes have created duplicates, words failing to shadow those from my lips, and pushing them into dissemblance.
-Sight can turn words profane, ruining their edges and returning them to the unheard shapes of sound.
-To speak of what I can only hear, the word becomes imperceptible in spite to name another.
+And as I speak I notice I can’t see my own lips because I have looked to find my words.
+My eyes mistake themselves for lips, anticipating words before they can be said, having already spoken the words yet come.
+And words begin to travel in a straight line, following each other consecutively towards me already at the end of the sentence.
+Only because I was above, with my eyes stamping full stops between each word and assigning a definitive destination as they arrive.
+The word however does not end, not at the full stop nor at the next word.
+My eyes have rather pushed my words into dissemblance, turning them profane.
+Ruining their edges and returning them into the unheard shapes of sound from which they emerged.
+In wishing to speak of what has never been heard of, the word is finally seen in it’s clandestine imperceptibility.
+I speak to you and my eyes are your ears, your ears are my lips and my words are yours before you could speak.